msgpack-rpc/msgpack-rpc/spec.md

 ### result

 An arbitrary object, which represents the returned result of the function.
-If error occurred, this field should be nil.
+If an error occurred, this field should be nil.

 ## Notification Message

-The notification message is a three elements array shown below, packed by MessagePack format.
+The notification message is a three elements array shown below, packed in MessagePack format.

 ```
 [type, method, params]